scc-digitalhub/hub/catalog/functions/download-sentinel-data/previous/0.11.7/README.md

 }
 ```

-For more detailed usage for different kind of scenario, check the <a href='notebook.ipynb'>usage notebook</a>.
+For more detailed usage for different kind of scenario, check the usage notebook.